-[In the opinion of Orrick, Herrington & Sutcliffe LLP, Bond Counsel to the Authority ("Bond Counsel"), based upon an analysis of existing laws, regulations, rulings and court decisions, and assuming, among other matters, the accuracy of certain representations and compliance with certain covenants, interest on [202_Series Bonds] is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986 (the "Code").
-In the further opinion of Bond Counsel, interest on the [202_Series Bonds] is not a specific preference item for purposes of the federal individual alternative minimum tax.
-Bond Counsel observes that interest on the [202_Series Bonds] included in adjusted financial statement income of certain corporations is not excluded from the federal corporate alternative minimum tax.
-Interest on the [202_Series Bonds] is exempt from State of California personal income taxes.
-Bond Counsel expresses no opinion regarding any other tax consequences related to the ownership or disposition of, or the amount, accrual or receipt of interest on the [202_Series Bonds].
-A complete copy of the proposed form of opinion of Bond Counsel is set forth in APPENDIX E hereto.
+[In the opinion of Orrick, Herrington & Sutcliffe LLP, Bond Counsel to the Authority ("Bond Counsel"), based upon an analysis of existing laws, regulations, rulings and court decisions, and assuming, among other matters, the accuracy of certain representations and compliance with certain covenants, interest on [202 Series Bonds] is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986 (the "Code").
+In the further opinion of Bond Counsel, interest on the [202 Series Bonds] is not a specific preference item for purposes of the federal individual alternative minimum tax.
+Bond Counsel observes that, for tax years beginning after December 31, 2022, Bonds] included in adjusted financial statement income of certain interest on the [202 Series corporations is not excluded from the federal corporate alternative minimum tax.
+Interest on the [202 Bonds] is exempt from State of California personal income taxes.
+Bond Counsel expresses no Series opinion regarding any other tax consequences related to the ownership or disposition of, or the amount, accrual or receipt of interest on the [202 Series Bonds].
+A complete copy of the proposed form of the opinion of Bond Counsel is set forth in Appendix E hereto.